Lillianwei-h/runable-gill/README.md

 # Runable Gill

 I add inference code for json file and fix some bugs includng requirements incompatibility and out-of-date sd1.5 model(by changing it to `benjamin-paine/stable-diffusion-v1-5`.
-You need to login to your huggingface to download it).
+You need to log in your huggingface before downloading it).

 If CUDA error exisits during inference, you can reduce `batch_size` or `max_text_length` by passing args.